 The scene (stage building) in front of the orchestra and the cavea served the needs of the actors and had a parallel use as storage room of theatrical equipment.

 The scene building was composed of

-- a proscenium (stage), on whose facade were fixed panels representing the setting of each play,
+a proscenium (stage), on whose facade was fixed panels representing the setting of each play,

 The cavea was constructed at the end of the 4th century B.C. while the stage building was modified during the 2nd century B.C.
 A characteristic feature of the Theatre was (and still is) its excellent acoustics.
 It had largely to do with its design.
 The creation of the circular shape of the cavea was based on three centres.
 The eight central cunei corresponded to a circumference which had as centre the centre of the orchestra.

-The two lateral cunei were designed with different centres, which lay further away from the centre of the orchestra providing thus a larger radius and consequently a larger circle.
-This”opening” on the edges of the cavea,beside its contribution to acoustics, allowed a better view to those sitting in the lateral cunei.
+The two lateral cunei were designed with different centers, which lay further away from the orchestra’s center, providing a larger radius and, consequently, a larger circle.
+Besides its contribution to acoustics, this “opening” on the edges of the cave allowed a better view of those sitting in the lateral cunei.

 What was the Theatre of Epidaurus used for?

 The Theatre of the Sanctuary was closely connected to the cult of Asklepios.